 It's that ole devil called confidence again

 The future of the public relations lies in developing beyond media relations.
 However we need to recognise the opportunity to work with earned media as part of an integrated campaign to help build influence, relationships and trust between an organisation and its publics.

-Mike Love, chairman, Burson-Marsteller UK returns to the issue of confidence in public relations.
+Mike Love, former chairman, Burson-Marsteller UK returns to the issue of confidence in public relations.
 It's a topic frequently debated on this blog.